mimiframework/Mimi.jl/docs/src/internals/montecarlo.md

 Monte Carlo Simulation support consists of two primary user-facing elements:

 1. The `@defmcs` macro, which defines random variables (RVs) which are assigned distributions and associated with model parameters, and
-2. The `run_mcs` function, which runs a simulation, with parameters describing the number of trials and callback functions that customize simulation behavior.
+2. The `run_mcs` function, which runs a simulation, with parameters describing the number of trials and optional callback functions to customize simulation behavior.

 These are described further below.